francisashley/vue-screener/README.md

 </template>
 ```

-Add a sticky column on the right to put stuff in.
+Add a pinned column on the right to put stuff in.

 ```vue
 <template>